 Explorer John Smith gave the opossum its name from the Algonquian word apassum, meaning white beast.

-The opossum grows to the size of a large cat, with an adult weighing 4-6 kgs (8.8-13.2 lbs) and about 76 cm (2.5 feet)) in length.
+The opossum grows to about the size of a large cat, with an adult weighing around 4-6 kgs (8.8-13.2 lbs) and usually about 76 cm (2.5 feet76 centimeters) in length.
 Size and color variation may depend on the habitat they are living.

-Opossums are primarily nocturnal and they are omnivorous.
+Opossums are primarily nocturnal and are omnivorous, opportunistic hunters and foragers.
 Opossums have adapted well and become more resourceful with their food sources, eating anything from fruit and grass to small birds and lizards.
 They are often discovered when raiding human garbage bins.

-Opossums have been referred to as living fossils, with remnants found preserved from the Interglacial Pleistocene era, 40,000 to 100,000 years ago, and are so well adapted that they can integrate themselves into many biomes although they prefer wet areas with vegetative cover.
+Opossums have been referred to as living fossils, with remnants found preserved from the Interglacial Pleistocene era, 40,000 to 100,000 years ago, and are so well adapted that they can integrate themselves into many biomes but prefer wet areas with vegetative cover.

-Opossums are handy animals to have in your yard.
+Opossums are handy to have in your yard.
 Find out why here

 What Is The Average Lifespan of an Opossum?

 The oldest opossum captured in the wild was only three years old.
-A female may give birth to up to 25 young in one litter, although often only around half of the joeys manage to get to the marsupials pouch.
+A female may give birth to up to 25 young in one litter, although often only around half of the joeys successfully make the journey into the pouch after birth.

 Once in the pouch, the young must attach to a nipple, or they do not survive.
+Only around half of the opossums make it out of the bag.
 Females reach maturity at six months, and males at eight months.

 Why is an Opossums Lifespan So Short?

-An organism’s Darwinian fitness is calculated as the number of offspring it births that survive to reproduce.
+An organism’s Darwinian fitness is calculated as the number of offspring it leaves behind that survive to reproduce.

 Opossums are considered an R-selected species.
-R stands for reproduction, and R-selected species put only a small investment of resources into each offspring, producing lots of babies that don’t need much time and effort.
-R-selected species do generally not spend much time protecting or rearing their young, and this is why opossums often don’t reach adulthood.
+R stands for reproduction, and species such as opossums put only a small investment of resources into each offspring, producing lots of babies that don’t need much time and effort.
+R-selected species do generally not spend much time protecting or rearing their young, and opossums often don’t reach adulthood.

-Opossums finish breeding after two years.
-In addition to their bodies’ natural biology, opossums are prone to parasites and disease, including leptospirosis, tuberculosis, relapsing fever, tularemia, spotted fever, toxoplasmosis, coccidiosis, and Chagas disease leading to early deaths for many.
+In addition to their bodies’ natural biology, opossums are prone to parasites and disease, including leptospirosis, tuberculosis, relapsing fever, tularemia, spotted fever, toxoplasmosis, coccidiosis, and Chagas disease leading to early death.

 Do Opossums Die Easily?

-The most significant risk to opossums is humans.
-Opossums eat carrion and often this includes roadkill.
+The most significant risk to the life of an opossum is humans.
+Opossums are carrion eaters, and often this includes roadkill.
 As opossums are nocturnal, they are regularly seen searching for food at night and on roads and are often injured or killed by vehicles.

-Opossums play dead when startled, or injured, and this can make well-meaning humans feel compelled to put them out of their misery unnecessarily.
-Opossums have even been buried alive or thrown in trash cans while playing dead.
+This can make well-meaning humans feel compelled to put them out of their misery unnecessarily.
+Opossums have even been buried alive or thrown in rubbish bins, as they were thought dead.

 Opossums have a hard time in the winter.
-Find out how they survive here
+See how they survive here

 Why Do Opossums Play Dead?